geostk/Fossils-in-biogeography/README.md

 # Fossils-in-biogeography
-Collection of scripts that help to add fossils to a phylogenetic tree while incorporating uncertainty in their placement
+Collection of scripts that help with adding fossils to a phylogenetic tree and the analyses of results of the R package BioGeoBEARS in the form of Relative dispersal trough time.